Alamy Picture Library

 If you suspect that inanimate objects can form relationships, and believe that still-life paintings should contain magic and movement, check out the work of fine artist and all-round creative genius Susan Gathercole.
 Those who like portraits and landscapes with intuitive and dream-like qualities will also feel at home.
 Website includes CV, galleries of paintings and news of current exhibitions.
-Sue's most recent exhibition - A Year of Pottery, Plants and Pattern - at the Royal Cambrian Academy, Crown Lane, Conwy, ran from the 24th of March until the 28th of April 2018: it was a great success with 15 of the 20 paintings sold.
+Susan's next exhibition, New Paintings, will be at the Martin Tinney Gallery, Cardiff, 2 May 2019 - 30 May 2019.

 John Blakemore is an inspirational photographer, teacher and friend whose work is widely influential: we greatly admire his black and white photography of spiritual landscapes and still lifes.
 John has recently set up a website and blog, and is selling some of his beautiful handmade photographic prints online.